jessicafariads/senai-versoes-colaboracoes/README.md

 # senai-versoes-colaboracoes
- Primeiro repositorio do curso do SENAI
+ Primeiro repositorio do curso FullStack do SENAI
- Alteração 1